Simplicity Investment Funds Review

 - Cash 2%

-- The most aggressive fund Simplicity offers, with 86% tied up in shares in New Zealand and around the world.
+- 86% of the fund is invested in shares in New Zealand and around the world.
 The return and value of this fund will depend heavily on how international sharemarkets are performing.

 The fund comprises of: